Skip to main content

 New in 8.1.17

-When true, automatically synchronizes the gateway time to the outstation when requested, default is true.
+If enabled, automatically synchronizes Ignition's time to the outstation when requested.
+Default is true.

-Default Outstation Conformance LevelThe default DNP3 Application Layer level subset to use when communicating with the outstation.
+Default Outstation Conformance LevelThe DNP3 Application Layer subset level to use when communicating with the outstation.

 Default Value Types